gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

 fetch_urls
 ----------
 Fetch_urls is a feature in SFM, which allows you to store the urls in every tweet explicitly.You can view the expanded urls at admin page, under the twitteruseritemurl.
-Fetch_urls also provides you with options to mention as the criteria to fetch these urls.
+It also provides you with options to mention as the criteria to fetch these urls.
 The options available are:

 * Startdate -- The earliest date from where you want to fetch the urls